 From start to finish, it may take up to 12 months or longer to settle a tax debt through an offer in compromise program, because the process must be completed in steps:

 Step 1 takes approximately 3 to 6 weeks.
 Taxpayers submit an Income Certification for Offer in Compromise Application Fee and Payment, along with an installment payment equal to 20% of the offer.
 The taxpayer must also prove that he/she is not in an open bankruptcy proceeding.

 Step 2 – Assignment of an IRS Examiner

 Step 2 takes approximately 4 to 8 weeks.
 After authorities deem the offer processable, an IRS examiner will be assigned to the case.
 The agency will mails letters with the name of the examiner and contact information indicating that the IRS received the offer.

 Step 3 – Examination

 Step 3 can take from 1 to 8 months, depending on the complexity of the examination.
 During this process, the examiner acts as an auditor.
 He/she will go through all submitted documents and determine the taxpayer’s total worth, including income and assets.

 Step 4 – Acceptance or Denial of Offer

-Step 4 can take from 6 to 8 months if the offer is accepted.
+If the IRS accepts your offer, step 4 can take from 6 to 8 months.
 During this step, the examiner will accept or deny the taxpayer’s offer.
-If the offer is rejected, the examiner may present an opportunity for the taxpayer to increase his/her offer or file an appeal.
+If agents reject the offer, the examiner may present an opportunity for the taxpayer to increase his/her offer or file an appeal.